Mayankjaiswal04/Mayankjaiswal04/README.md

 - 🌱 I’m presently learning  C
 - 💬My hobbies are Photography and coding

-- ⚡ Fun fact about me :   * love for chicken and trekking*
+- ⚡ Fun fact about me :   * love for rekking*